 Step 1 Get a credit level

 You provide your details and the &Solved team assess their information to give you a credit level between $3,000 and $30,000 depending on your income, expenses and credit history.
-There is no cost for this, no application fee, and it’s usually done within 24 hours.
+It’s usually done within 24 hours and there are no fees for applicants with a Diamond Credit Profile.

 Step 2 Receive Funds